What is a Michigan Business Insurance Policy

 What may not be covered by Michigan business insurance policy:

 Although your Business Insurance coverage is pretty comprehensive, it does not protect against every loss.
-Examples of things which are usually excluded from your business insurance coverage:
+Examples of things excluded from your business insurance coverage:

 Medical expenses for the business owner or employees.